andywiecko/plotex/README.md

  * `terminalOptions` : gnuplot terminal options (e.g. `standalone`, `png`, ...)
  * `header` : list of TeX commands loaded in document preamble, i.e. before `\begin{document}`

+List `plotSettings` contains gnuplot commands loaded with the profile, e.g.
+ * `plotSettings = ['set grid']` will cause that every script run with the profile will have `set grid` gnuplot option by default.

 ## Basic usage
 To run `plotex` type `plotex` in your terminal with name of the gnuplot script to interpret: